 New Portal View and AEK Full Screen

-Next month, campusM will release a new portal view option for how campusM can display in browsers.
-This new release will give institutions the ability to provide a more portal oriented experience that their users know and expect.
-The new portal view is extremely easy to configure and offers personalization for users.
-In tandem with this new portal view, AEK projects can be used to create full screen services to give users the experience they expect from a responsive web portal.
-Screen real estate for UI’s is very important.
-These features will help admins optimize the app’s UI.
+campusM has released a new portal view display option for browser viewing.
+This new release gives institutions the ability to provide a more portal oriented experience for their users.
+The new portal view is easy to configure and offers personalization for users.
+In tandem with the new portal view, AEK projects can be used to create responsive, full screen services.

 - campusM’s New Portal View

 - Full Screen AEK Projects in the New Portal View

 - Full Screen AEK Projects With the New Portal View Disabled

 - Testing AEK Projects in Full Screen Mode While Developing

 The new portal view allows the institution to display a menu on the left hand side when viewing the app in the browser.
 The menu items are associated with various app services.
 The menu is completely configurable, allowing admins to brand it appropriately, arrange the items in the menu, and even associate menu items with roles, adding personalization to the user’s portal experience.
 For additional details on how the portal works and how it can be configured, please click here.

 Full Screen AEK Projects in the New Portal View

 With the new portal view, campusM moves away from the previous modular view.
 By default, the portal view sets all AEK screens to be full screen (non-modular).
 In other words, if the new portal view is enabled, no further steps need to be taken to make your AEK projects full screen.
 Note, that during the creation of the AEK project, it will be helpful to test the project in both desktop and mobile views.
 To test an AEK project in full screen view, edit your runserver.yaml file as shown below in the section labelled “Testing AEK Projects in Full Screen Mode While Developing.”